Module 6 Quick Field Guide

 Data Preparation Checklist

 - Keep the original data on device storage until processing is complete and output has been verified.
 Do not delete device files after copying.
-Storage is not expensive relative to the cost of a return site visit.
+The K2's 512 GB internal eMMC is not field-swappable, so plan storage management around end-of-day transfers, not mid-session card swaps.

 - Confirm workstation RAM before processing: LixelStudio requires approximately 2 GB of RAM per minute of scan data.
 A 30-minute scan requires approximately 60 GB of RAM.
 A 60-minute scan requires approximately 120 GB.